bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 ### Per-Domain Healine Extraction Logic

-*'Extraction logic'* is just a fancy way of saying *functions*, so the problem to be solved is somehow mapping functions to websites.
+*'Extraction logic'* is just a fancy way of saying *functions*, so the problem to be solved is simply mapping functions to websites.

-Being a sysadmin for most of my professional life, I instinctively leaned into the fact that website's are defined by their domain names — what makes Mac Stories different to The Mac Observer is the domain names in their their URLs.
+Being a sysadmin for most of my professional life, I instinctively leaned into the fact that website's are defined by their domain names — what makes Mac Stories different to The Mac Observer is their domain names.

-This suggested that DNS (Domain Name System) names provided the best model for structuring the configuration logic datastructure.
+This suggested that DNS (Domain Name System) names provided the best model for structuring the mapping.

-This approach works as well as it does because of two details of how DNS names work:
+This has proven to work really well, and the reason is because of two of DNS's features:

 1. DNS names are hierarchical, with the parts separated by periods (`.`).
-The less significant name is always the left of the more signifficant.
+The less significant name is always the left of the more signifficant one.
 For example, `www.podfeet.com` is a subdomain of `podfeet.com`, which is a subdomain of the top-level domain `com`.
 2. There's an implied, usually hidden, root domain above all the top level domains ( `com` , `net`, `org`, `ie` etc.) and it's represented by a trailing `.`.
 According to the formal DNS specification, all domain names end with this final `.`.

 Yup, according to the letter of the specification, Allison's domain name is not `www.podfeet.com`, but `www.podfeet.com.`!
-If you've never seen these trailing dots, that's because just about everyone agrees the trailing dot looks silly, so all our apps hide them from us humans, and silently insert them when making DNS queries!
-Some low-level DNS terminal commands will show them, but most non-DNS admins just assume they're punctiation rather than part of the domain name!
+If you've never seen these trailing dots, that's because just about everyone agrees the trailing dot looks silly!, That's why all our apps hide them from us humans while silently inserting them as needed when constructing DNS queries!
+Some low-level DNS terminal commands will show these trailing dots, but most non-DNS admins just assume they're punctuation!

 The original script used a dictionary with full DNS names, including the final `.`, as the keys.
 The values were JavaScript functions.

 These Javascript functions accepted a `PageData` object as their only argument, and returned `LinkData` objects.
 I always mentally referred to these functions as *Data Transformers*, or *Transfomer Functions*.

 When building the `Linkifier` class I kept the same concept, and leaned into the *transformer* name.
 But, rather than directly exposing the object I chose to make it private, and expose a suite of more human friendly functions for manipulating the mappings instead.
-The allowed me to automatically add and remove the trailing periods as needed, avoiding the need to explain them to the module's users.
+The allows the module hide the trailing periods from users, avoiding needless confusion.

 These are the user-facing functions for managing the mappings:

 * `.registerTransformer(Domain, Function)` — a function for registering a data transformer function for a given domain, the trailing `.` is automatically added when needed.
 * `.getTransformerForDomain(Domain)` — a function to return the transformer function for a given domain, again, the trailing `.` is optional, with the function adding it as needed.
-* `.‎domainToTransformerMappings` — a read-only copy of the underlying dictionary, which obviously does have the trailing dots in the keys.
+* `.‎domainToTransformerMappings` — a read-only copy of the underlying dictionary, which does have the trailing dots in the keys.

 To illustrate the power of this approach, imagine the very simplified universe where all sites have acceptable titles in either their first `<h1>` tag or their `<title>` tag, except for one site, `somesite.com`.
 This site has a legacy mobile site on `m.somesite.com`, as well as their modern website which is accessible via both `www.somesite.com` and `somesite.com`.
 The legacy mobile site has the site name as the only `<h1>` tag, and the article headline as the first `<h2>` tag, while the modern site has the headline in the `<title>` tag, but prefixed with `Some Site | `.